In this article:

 A member of a same-sex couple can be an eligible non-borrowing spouse if they were in a committed relationship with the borrower but were prohibited from legally marrying based on gender at the time of the HECM loan’s origination.
 To be eligible, the surviving spouse must have legally married the borrower prior to their death and remained married until the borrower’s death.

 Eligible non-borrowing spouses do not receive loan proceeds, and they do not become borrowers after the death of the borrowing spouse—but they may be eligible for a deferral period, allowing them to stay in the home as long as they meet the terms of the loan.
+These typically include living in the home as a primary residence, maintaining the property, and paying property taxes and insurance.

 An ineligible non-borrowing spouse does not meet the requirements listed above.
-This may happen if the marriage began after the loan closed, documentation was missing, or the spouse was not living in property at the time of origination.
+This may happen if the marriage began after the loan closed, documentation was missing, or the spouse was not living in the property at the time of origination.

 Ineligible non-borrowing spouses do not receive the same protections to remain in the home.
 When the loan becomes due—for example, when the borrower dies, leaves the home, or otherwise fails to meet the terms of the loan—they are not automatically entitled to remain in the property.